XRP price declines, alongside decrease in volume | FXStreet

 XRP price declines, alongside decrease in volume

-In the last 24 hours, Canton, MYX Finance and Decred are the top gainers, Starknet, Soon, official Trump are the top losers.
+In the last 24 hours, Starknet, MYX Finance and AB are the top gainers, Internet Computer, Monero, Hyperliquid are the top losers.

 Cryptocurrency prices FAQs